-On vehicle with automated manual transmission, (D) flashes for a few seconds when the ignition is switched off if the hand brake is not applied.
+On vehicle with automated manual transmission, (1) flashes for a few seconds when the ignition is switched off if the parking brake is not applied.

-On vehicles with automated manual transmission, (D) flashes when the driver's door is opened if no gear is engaged and the hand brake is not applied.
+On vehicles with automated manual transmission, (1) flashes when the driver's door is opened if no gear is engaged and the parking brake is not applied.